Gordon emphasizes post-COVID economic recovery, education funding in State of the State address

 “I want to thank (State Health Officer) Dr. (Alexia) Harrist and her team for adhering to the scientific approach they have taken over this past year when – believe me – it could have been much easier to follow politics,” Gordon said.

-Gordon also touted the state’s economic recovery from the COVID-19 pandemic, noting its comparatively low unemployment rate and that about 97% of Wyoming business are still operating through the pandemic.
+Gordon also touted the state’s economic recovery from the COVID-19 pandemic, noting its comparatively low unemployment rate and that about 97% of Wyoming businesses are still operating through the pandemic.

 However, the governor also expressed sadness regarding the 671 people in Wyoming who have died from COVID-19, asking those watching to join him in a moment of silence to remember them.
 Wyoming has the 35th highest per-capita death rate in the country, according to the New York Times.